RPG Maker: RPG Maker VX and VX Ace

-RPG Maker MV
+RPG Maker MV and MZ

-Released by Degica on October 23, 2015, RPG Maker MV includes a large number of changes over previous versions, having multiplatform support, side-view battles, and high resolution features.
-It is the first engine in the series to use JavaScript instead of Ruby, with the addition of plugins.
+Released by Degica on October 23, 2015, RPG Maker MV includes a large number of changes over previous versions, with multiplatform support, side-view battles, and high-resolution features.
+It is the first engine in the series to use JavaScript instead of RGSS, with the addition of plugins.
 Completed games can be played on PC and mobile devices.
 RPG Maker MV also goes back to layered tilesets, a feature that was removed in RPG Maker VX and VX Ace.
-However, unlike RPG Maker XP which allowed users to manually choose which layers to build on, RPG Maker MV automatically stacks tiles on top of other tiles.
+Unlike RPG Maker XP, which allowed users to manually choose which layers to build on, MV automatically stacks tiles on top of other tiles.
 It also came out on consoles under the name RPG Tsukūru MV Trinity.
 It was originally announced to only be on PlayStation 4 and Nintendo Switch but was later announced to also be on Xbox One.
 This release was later cancelled.
-It was released on Nintendo Switch and PlayStation 4 in Japan on November 15, 2018, and is scheduled for release in North America on September 8, 2020, and Europe on September 11, 2020.
+It was released on Nintendo Switch and PlayStation 4 in Japan on November 15, 2018, and was released in North America and Europe in September 2020.

-RPG Maker MZ

-RPG Maker MZ was announced in June 2020.
-RPG Maker MZ is the successor of RPG Maker MV.
-The first trailer received mixed reviews, critics highlighting its similarity with RPG Maker MV.
-MZ's new updates include the Effekseer particle system, autosave function and XP-style autolayer mechanics, which many users have requested in the past.
-It released worldwide on August 20, 2020.
+RPG Maker MZ was released worldwide on August 20, 2020.
+MZ's new features include the Effekseer particle system, an autosave function, and often-requested XP-style autolayer mechanics.
 Like MV, it allows users to develop plugins using JavaScript.
-Since its release, RPG Maker MZ received mostly positive reviews from users, who praised the return of the layer mechanics from XP, and the augmented features; though similarities to previous engine, RPG Maker MV, drew mixed response similar to the first trailer.
+RPG Maker MZ received mostly positive feedback from users, who praised its additional features and the return of the XP layer mechanics, though its similarity to RPG Maker MV drew a mixed response.

 RPG Maker Unite

-In 2022 RPG Maker Unite was announced as an asset for the Unity game engine based on RPG Maker.
+RPG Maker Unite is an asset for the Unity game engine based on RPG Maker.
+It was released on the Unity store in May 2023 and on Epic Games Store in February 2024.

 Console versions

 RPG Tsukūru Super Dante

-Victor Reetz created the first console RPG Maker, RPG Tsukūru Super Dante, which debuted in 1995 for the Super Famicom, as a port of RPG Tsukūru Dante 98.
+The first console RPG Maker, RPG Tsukūru Super Dante, debuted in 1995 for the Super Famicom, as a port of RPG Tsukūru Dante 98.
 RPG Tsukūru Super Dante was later broadcast via the Super Famicom's Satellaview accessory.

-RPG Maker GB is the first console portable version of RPG Maker.
+RPG Maker GB is the first handheld system version of RPG Maker.